 Damaged Brake Lines

 The brake lines transport brake fluid from your master cylinder to the brake calipers.
-This fluid is needed for the effective functioning and operation of your brakes.
-You practically won’t be able to use your brakes without brake fluid, so when your brake line is damaged, corroded, or leaking, it will hinder the transportation of brake fluid to your calipers, and this is not good at all.
-Your mechanic needs to get your brake line replaced or repaired if possible, depending on the damage’s extent.
+This fluid is needed for your brakes to function effectively.
+You practically won’t be able to use your brakes without brake fluid, so when your brake line is damaged, corroded, or leaking, it will hinder the flow of brake fluid to your calipers, which is not good at all.
+Your mechanic needs to replace or repair your brake line, depending on the extent of the damage.

 Sticky Brake Calipers

 Brake calipers are part of the topmost essential components of your vehicle’s braking system.
 The brake calipers hold your brake pads down against the rotors.
-When you assert pressure, your rotor’s kinetic energy is converted into heat energy, reducing your vehicle’s speed.
+When you apply pressure, your rotor’s kinetic energy is converted to heat, reducing your vehicle’s speed.
 Your vehicle cannot stop or slow down if your calipers are not functioning correctly.
-This fault can cause your brakes to lock up amongst other issues like steering difficulties and loose brake pedals.
+This fault can cause your brakes to lock up, among other issues, such as steering difficulties and a loose brake pedal.

 It is relatively uncommon for you to have sticky brake calipers, but if you notice any problem with your brake calipers, get your car to a mechanic’s shop for inspection.